databrickslabs/waterbear/README.md

 ## Usage

+We specify the name of the entity to get the data model for as well as the directory (distributed file storage) where our JSON schema are stored.

 ```python
 from lh4fs.schema import JsonBuilder
 schema, constraints = JsonBuilder('/path/to/json/models').build("employee")
 ```

 ### Retrieve schema and constraints

+Even though records may sometimes "look" structured (e.g. JSON files), enforcing a schema is not just a good practice; in enterprise settings, it guarantees any missing field is still expected, unexpected fields are discarded and data types are fully evaluated (e.g. a date should be treated as a date object and not a string).
+Using LH4FS pyspark module, we retrieve the spark schema required to process a given entity (e.g. derivative) that we apply on batch or on real-time (e.g. over a stream of raw records).
+This process is called data schematization.

 ```json
 {"metadata":{"desc":"Employee ID"},"name":"id","nullable":false,"type":"integer"}